prantik-cozmotech/oroko_travels/README.md

         file = models.FileField(upload_to="documents/")
     ```

-    With this configuration the file will automatically get uploaded to **S3 bucket** inside `document/` folder.
+    Uploaded file will automatically get stored to **S3 bucket** inside `documents/` folder.

-4. Below is a simple example on uploading a file from view :
+4. Below is a simple example for uploading a file from view or shell:

     ```python
     from myapp.models import Document